eoschrome/Documentation/burn&earn.md

 1. Voting Weight implementation(**complete**)
 - ***CR coins are transferred to each block producers in determining their BP weight(complete, testing complete)***
 - ***Voting weight calculated by months(complete, testing complete)***
 - Noted Issue: In updating the voting weight, the accumulation of votes assumed people are participating in the voting process everyday.
 In order to solve this issue, we implemented a automatic renewal taking place everyday regardless of people's voting participation.
-This way, all block producers' vote are recorded in the same space in a voting weight able.
+This way, all block producers' vote are recorded in the same space in a voting weight table.

 2. providing dAPP coin according to received CR coins (currently coding)